andrewjong/grayscale/README.md

 ## Using grayscale

 `grayscale` enables or disables grayscale mode based on the active application.
 It stores a default grayscale value, which determines whether grayscale mode should be on or off for all applications that have not overridden it.
 To toggle the default value, you can left click the status bar icon or use a keyboard shortcut.
-Right-clicking the icon brings up a menu, which allows you to view the default value, override it for the active application, and configure the keyboard shortcut.
+Right-clicking the icon brings up a menu, which allows you to view the default value, override it for the active application, configure the keyboard shortcut, and enable grayscale at system startup.

 `grayscale` is designed to make using grayscale mode practical.
 It's not realistic to keep your screen in grayscale all the time, and automatic transitions reduce the burden of manually turning it on and off.
 I recommend enabling grayscale by default and disabling it for specific applications that benefit from colors but don't use them to capture your attention, like a text editor with syntax highlighting.
 Potentially addictive applications that sometimes need color, like web browsers, can then be used with the default setting (i.e. with grayscale enabled), and you can use the keyboard shortcut to toggle grayscale as necessary.